On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Numerical Simulation

 \subsection{A Change of Refinement Level}

 \paragraph{} The last experiment (see Figure \ref{RefinementLevel}) examines the influence of the refinement level $j$ on the approximation error.
 For small $j$ (corresponding to a rough GMRA) a high number of measurements can hardly improve the approximation quality while for large $j$ (corresponding to a fine GMRA) the approximation error decreases with increasing measurement rates.
 This behavior is as expected.
-A rough GMRA cannot profit much from many measurements as the GMRA approximation itself yields a lower bound on obtainable approximation error.
+A rough GMRA cannot profit much from many measurements as the GMRA approximation itself yields an approximate lower bound on the obtainable approximation error.
 For fine GMRAs the behavior along the measurement axis is similar to above experiments.
 Note that further increase of $j$ for the same range of measurements did not improve accuracy.
+Notably, the Fashion-MNIST reconstruction performs quite well even for small choices of $j$ suggesting that the manifold of shirt images is, at least in terms of GMRA approximation, of lower complexity than the manifold of digits "1".
+This is in line with the observation that the approximation error for Fashion-MNIST is smaller than for MNIST in the above experiments.
+The non-monotonous increase of the quality of reconstruction in Figure \ref{RefinementLevelc} -- the levels $j=4,8,10$ perform especially well -- is more difficult to explain; it might relate to the fact that Fashion-MNIST is considered to be harder to classify than MNIST -- there seem to be features identifying the images (overall shape, detailed contours) on various levels of refinement.